 null

 Mosquito-borne illnesses in the United States have been increasing, which makes learning to identify mosquitoes increasingly important.
+While most mosquito bites are just itchy, some diseases they carry like West Nile and Zika viruses can become very serious and even deadly.
 Mosquitoes are seemingly present everywhere during the warm summer months when their populations peak, but there are other flying and biting insects, too.
-You'll want to take a closer look to determine if your landscape is buzzing with mosquitoes.
+Learning a few basics can help you determine if you've got mosquitoes, and how to prevent and get rid of these pests.

 Mosquito Identification Basics